 I intend to incite a sensorial trip with elements placed together and interlocked in space to achieve a spatial experience.
 These elements enforce mindfulness through the act of observation, to be patient, to accept, to inhabit the space physically and mentally, to disconnect from the digital world and enjoy the static and timelessness of the work.

-Solo Exhibition, Vangar Gallery, Valencia,
+Solo Show, Vangar Gallery, Valencia,

 BP Gallery, Madrid, July 2019